Singing actress or Acting singer

 Video extract from the Junge Hunde Festival in Aarhus, October 20th, 2006.
 String Trio & Female Voice.
 Vocal: Vanessa Liftig, Violin: Amanda Lindquist, Viola: Lidija Radmilac, Cello: Anni Egeciouglu.

 Saba Pacha is based on The Alexandria Quartet (1962) by Lawrence Durrell.
-This novel serves as an inspiration to this piece, but not in a traditional sense where you put music to the author’s words, while there isn’t any interest in presenting a chronological story musically.
-Instead, one of the purposes with this work is to reveal what’s not immediately obvious in the text, i.e. the surrounding thoughts, feelings, smells and sounds of the city and the characters.
-It could be a popular song from an old record player through an open window, a thin radio voice through the summer breeze, a harmonium in a street corner, songs they sing to each other in the drunken night, the silent aftermath of a love story, etc. All juxtaposed with the atmosphere of the city.
+This novel serves as an inspiration to this piece, but not in a traditional sense where you put music to the author’s words, since I haven’t any interest in musically presenting a chronological story.
+Instead, one of the purposes with this work is to reveal what’s not immediately obvious in the text, i.e. the surrounding thoughts and feelings of the characters, the smells and sounds of the city.
+It could be a popular song from an old record player through an open window, a thin radio voice through the summer breeze, a harmonium in a street corner, songs they sing to each other in the drunken night, the silent aftermath of an intimate meeting, etc. All juxtaposed with the atmosphere of the city.

 In the novel we meet four main characters in four chapters: Justine, Balthazar, Mountolive and Clea.
 How their different characters and stories meet, or almost meet in short cuts and parallel stories – how they become under influence of each other within distance.
 It’s a novel about the life and love of some inhabitants, where the city is constantly present and plays an important role, almost a fifth character.

 This will last for about a minute, then the instrument returns to their semi-closed islands, e.g. the other boxes.
 Semi-closed in the sense that the material are similar in all of the instruments but differs slightly concerning order, dynamics, pitches, etc. This will give the opportunity either to interact or to take initiatives and bring the music in another direction.
-All parts consist of two pages in the format A3 to avoid turning page and to give a total view of the music.
+All parts consist of two pages in the format A3 to avoid page turning and to give a complete overview of the music.

 Rehearsals are not allowed.
 This chamber play is based on organized improvisation.
 It has the variations of conflict, lust and harmony in our day-to-day confrontations as an overarching thought and subtlety as a desirable parameter.
 The progressive force in our lives is supported or obstructed by references in our history.
 This sometimes gives you the impression that, instead of going from A to B, you rise above time and slowly rotate around your own axis.